Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 The waterfall is decorative and doesn’t symbolize anything specific.
 But, it’s a good start on the mall’s south end.

 Richard and Annette Bloch, of H & R Block fame, developed the concept of Cancer Survivors parks.
 Presently, the Minneapolis location is one of 25 parks in the US and Canada.
 Thus, the Richard & Annette Bloch Family Foundation continues to fight cancer.
 Richard Bloch was diagnosed with Stage 4 Lung Cancer in 1978 and given 3 months to live.
 He valiantly fought the disease and became cancer-free in two years.
 He and his wife dedicated their lives to fighting cancer.
 Richard passed away in 2004 from heart disease at the age of 78.

-Presently, cancer is the #2 killer in the US, with heart disease being first.
+Presently, cancer is the #2 killer in the US, with heart disease being the first.
 However, cancer seems to create more fear in those who receive the diagnosis.
-As an illustration, the window frames indicate the sometimes twisting and turning cancer treatment protocols.
+As an illustration, the window frames indicate the sometimes twisting and turning of cancer treatment protocols.
 And those emerging appear happy and celebratory as survivors.
 And, those entering demonstrate the fear and anxiety of the various methods that treatment entails.

 Pictures in the sidewalk